 So what exactly do we do?:

-- DIY SUSTAINABILITY WORKSHOPS – We bring talented instructors to The Plant in Pittsboro (and other locations in the Piedmont), to teach skills and knowledge that help us live more sustainable, self-sufficient lives.
-Some recent workshops include: Superhero Bike Repair and Ride, Grow Your own Mushrooms, Mozzarella 101: A Case Study with Cashews and Whole Milk, Intro to Aquaponics, and Garden Wines: Drink the Harvest!
-Find out about upcoming workshops or peruse past ones.
+DIY SUSTAINABILITY WORKSHOPS – We bring talented instructors to The Plant in Pittsboro (and other locations in the Piedmont), to teach skills and knowledge that help us live more sustainable, self-sufficient lives.
+Some workshops include: Superhero Bike Repair and Ride, Grow Your own Mushrooms, Mozzarella 101: A Case Study with Cashews and Whole Milk, Intro to Aquaponics, and Garden Wines: Drink the Harvest!

-- CLIMATE CHANGE ADAPTATION – A local farmer asked us to teach a workshop on how farmers could change their farming practices to adapt to the challenges brought on by climate change.
-Discussions ensued, and instead of just a workshop, a whole conference was planned, bringing together more than 150 farmers and climate researchers to discuss challenges and brainstorm solutions.
+CLIMATE CHANGE ADAPTATION – A local farmer asked us to teach a workshop on how farmers could change farming practices to adapt to climate change challenges.
+Discussions ensued, and instead of just a workshop, a whole conference was planned, bringing together more than 150 farmers and climate researchers to discuss and brainstorm solutions.
 This is now an annual event that has also spawned several research projects and keeps people coming back year after year.>

-- KIDS’ SUSTAINABILITY – Our first ever project was installing solar hot water heaters at a school that lacked hot water for the kids to wash their hands.
-Since then, we’ve taught kids about organic gardening, biodiesel and more at our Sustainability Summer Camps, brought star local chefs into the school cafeterias to develop healthy menu items using local produce, brought Cafeteria Man to the Piedmont for showing of an inspiring film about his makeover of Baltimore school lunches, and we assembled an expert panel to brainstorm ways to best teach kids about sustainability.
+KIDS’ SUSTAINABILITY – Our first ever project was installing solar hot water heaters at a school that lacked hot water for the kids to wash their hands.
+Since then, we’ve taught kids about organic gardening, biodiesel and more, brought star local chefs into the school cafeterias to develop healthy menu items using local produce, brought Cafeteria Man to the Piedmont, and we assembled an expert panel to brainstorm ways to best teach kids about sustainability.
+We offer an annual Bikes to Barnyards summer camp, partnering with Triangle Bikeworks and Sparkroot Farm, to bring bike safety, riding and farming and nature to kids in our area.

-- SUSTAINABILITY TOURS – Come to The Plant, in Pittsboro, NC, any Sunday afternoon, and we’ll guide you on a tour of the ecologically-minded businesses and nonprofits that share our home.
-You’ll see innovative structures and systems like a completely off-grid tiny home, a biodiesel factory and fueling station, a craft micro-distillery, an aquaponics system for growing fish, and several organic farms, including where shade-tolerant crops are grown underneath massive solar arrays.
+SUSTAINABILITY TOURS – Come to The Plant, in Pittsboro, NC, first Sunday of each month, and we’ll guide you on a tour of the ecologically-minded businesses and nonprofits that share our home.
+You’ll see innovative structures and systems like a completely off-grid tiny home, a biodiesel factory and fueling station, a craft micro-distillery, organic farms, including where shade-tolerant crops are grown underneath massive solar arrays.
 We also schedule group tours for schools, scout troops, and more.

-- ONLINE STORIES – Like an online magazine, the Stories section of our website is where we tell you about all the amazingly creative, inspiring, and visionary people in our local community.
-We interview local farm-to-table chefs, inventors, entrepreneurs, and innovators.
-We tour eco-friendly businesses and homes, showing you pictures of their beautiful spaces.
+BLOG – the Stories section of our website is where we tell you about all the amazingly creative, inspiring, and visionary people we meet and work with in our community.
+We interview local farm-to-table chefs, inventors, entrepreneurs, and innovators who visit and live here.
+We tour eco-friendly businesses and farms, showing you pictures of their beautiful spaces.
 We post essays on topics of sustainability and local economy.
 These days we all spend so much time on the internet, but we hope these stories will encourage you to get off your device and go visit a local business and meet your neighbors.

 We are always developing new projects as needs arise, creating sustainable community-scale solutions to local and global challenges.
 Keep up to date on what we’re doing by signing up for our email newsletter.
-It goes out every other week and is chock-full of interesting stories and upcoming opportunities you won’t want to miss out on!
+It goes out every other week and is full of interesting stories and upcoming opportunities you won’t want to miss!